Selecting the best pistol red dot sight will be a piece of cake with this in-depth review and buyer’s guide.

 Some warranties may cover physical damage for a lifetime while only warranting the electronics for five years.
 Yet there are still others who offer a lifetime no questions asked warranty and will replace or repair the reflex sight as long as you own it.
 If you are unsure of some aspect of the warranty, make sure to contact the manufacturer before you buy and get all of your questions answered in writing.

 How Much Should You Pay for a Red Dot Sight?

 Red dot sights can range from $50 up to $900.
 We find that most of the quality sights are somewhere in the middle.
 As these red dot sights continue to grow in popularity, manufacturers will meet the market’s needs with quality, high performing optics for lower prices.
 In recent years we have seen several red dot sights that have proven great options for pistol owners in the $200 to $400 range.

 Common Questions About Pistol Mounted Red Dot Sights

 Depending on your pistol model and red dot sight combination, you might have to purchase a special mounting plate or accessory.
-With some systems, the required mounting accessories are supplied so be sure to check with your pistol, and red dot sight manufactures for specific requirements.
+With some systems, the required mounting accessories are supplied, so be sure to check with your pistol and red dot sight manufacturers for specific requirements.

-There is a small learning curve no different than when you learned to shoot with the iron sights of your pistol.
+There is a small learning curve no different from when you learned to shoot with your pistol’s iron sights.
 The benefit here is that you have a high probability that you will increase your accuracy and speed once acquiring the reticle is part of your shooting muscle memory.

-There are several red dot, reflex, and holographic sights suitable for just about any firearm application.
-Some red dot sights are designed specifically for handgun platforms but perform equally as well on shotguns, carbines, and rifles.
+There are several red dots, and holographic sights suitable for just about any firearm application.
+Some red dot sights are designed specifically for handgun platforms but equally on shotguns, carbines, and rifles.